Basic Information About the School Siting Guidelines

 While these guidelines discuss many environmental factors of potential concern at school locations, the presence of a potential environmental hazard may not necessarily pose unacceptable risks to students and staff at an individual school.

-EPA's school siting website provides individual sections or the entire guidelines document to view, download, or print; as well as overviews for the main sections of the guidelines, frequent auestions and links to resources.
+EPA provides individual sections or the entire guidelines document to view, download, or print; as well as overviews for the main sections of the guidelines, frequent questions and resources that support the guidelines.